-To comply with the guidance for Research Funders, Authors and Publishers issued by the Research Information Network (RIN), Arts and Humanities in Higher Education additionally requires all Authors to acknowledge their funding in a consistent fashion under a separate heading.
-Please visit Funding Acknowledgements on the SAGE Journal Author Gateway to confirm the format of the acknowledgment text in the event of funding or state in your acknowledgments that: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.
+Arts and Humanities in Higher Education requires all authors to acknowledge their funding in a consistent fashion under a separate heading.
+Please visit the Funding Acknowledgements page on the SAGE Journal Author Gateway to confirm the format of the acknowledgment text in the event of funding, or state that: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.

 Authors are responsible for obtaining permission from copyright holders for reproducing any illustrations, tables, figures or lengthy quotations previously published elsewhere.
 For further information including guidance on fair dealing for criticism and review, please visit our Frequently Asked Questions on the SAGE Journal Author Gateway.

 Only electronic files conforming to the journal's guidelines will be accepted.
 Preferred formats for the text and tables of your manuscript are Word DOC/DOCX, RTF, XLS.
 Please also refer to additional guidelines on submitting artwork below.

 Arts and Humanities in Higher Education conforms to the SAGE house style.
 Click here to review guidelines on SAGE UK House Style

 Arts and Humanities in Higher Education adheres to the SAGE Harvard reference style.
 Click here to review the guidelines on SAGE Harvard to ensure your manuscript conforms to this reference style.